-The proposed site is located on land that is zoned for Agricultural purposes and is located on a flat surface area that is covered with kikuyu lawn grasses, with a sports field to the north of the proposed site.
-Dal Josafat Primary School is located to the north-east of the site.
+The proposed site is located on land that is zoned for Agricultural purposes and is located on a flat surface area that is covered with kikuyu lawn grasses, with a sports field to the north-west of the proposed site.
+Dal Josafat Primary School is located to the north-west of the site.
 There are no watercourses on the site or within 32m of the site.
-The site is surrounding by existing buildings immediately to the northeast of the proposed site, with an artificial wetland / dam approximately 175m west of the site.
-Please refer to figure 1 and Appendix A.
+The site is surrounding by existing buildings immediately to the north-west of the proposed site, with an artificial wetland / dam approximately 230m north-east of the site.
+The site is surrounded with some tall bluegum trees along the access road.
+Please refer to figures 1 - 3 and Appendix A.